Part of the TeachMe Series

 Non-drug treatment for GDM includes changing diet and physical activity.
 Insulin can be given as treatment when lifestyle measures do not help to maintain blood sugar levels.
 Other agents such as metformin can also be offered.

 GDM poses a risk to the mother and the baby.
-Two main risks to the baby are macrosomia in unmanaged GDM (which can lead to complications during birth as the baby is bigger in size) or intrauterine growth retardation in managed GDM.
-Although most women recover from GDM after pregnancy there is a chance that in some GDM will recur in future pregnancies.
+Two main risks to the baby are macrosomia in unmanaged GDM (which can lead to complications during birth as the baby is larger) or being small for dates in managed GDM.